Brooklyn New York, USA Travel Guide

 Borough maintains a deep sense of local identity and pride.

-Despite its merger with New York City, Brooklyn retained a strong sense of local identity and pride.
+Despite its merger with Fresh York City, Brooklyn retained a strong sense of local identity and pride.
 Its past continues to inform its present, visible in its architecture, its communities, and its persistent independent spirit.

-The arts flourish in Brooklyn, from the iconic street murals of Bushwick to the cutting-edge performances at the Brooklyn Academy of Music (BAM).
+The arts flourish in Brooklyn, from the iconic street murals of Bushwick to the cutting-edge shows at the Brooklyn Academy of Music (BAM).
 Live music venues, intimate theaters, and a thriving comedy scene provide entertainment options nightly.

 Brooklyn's neighborhoods define its character.
 Each possesses a distinct personality, from the elegant brownstones of Brooklyn Heights and Park Slope to the trendy, energetic streets of Williamsburg and the artistic, industrial vibe of Bushwick.